 Some of the stunning areas around Huaraz, such as Laguna Wilcacocha and Laguna Churup, can be easily reached on your own.
 If you choose to venture into Huascarán on your own, it is best to have some good hiking experience under your belt.

-Some worthwhile locations are hard to reach with public transport and may be difficult to drive if you rent a smaller car.
+Some worthwhile locations are harder to reach with public transport and may be difficult to drive if you rent a smaller car.
 These excursions, including Laguna 69, Pastoruri Glacier, and the Santa Cruz Trek, are more easily reached with a guide.
 If you aren’t familiar with the area, are prone to altitude sickness, or simply want convenience, a tour is a great option.

 Finding a Tour